Source Code Review: Best Practices

 The last five years have seen an enormous change in the U.S. judicial climate as it relates to intellectual property and patent litigation in particular.
 A direct consequence of the America Invents Act was an increased burden of proof for plaintiffs before or shortly after filing a lawsuit.
 The trend somewhat continued with Alice and other similar decisions – the going has gone tougher for patent holders, especially software patent holders.
 Today, an overwhelming portion of cases terminate at the PTAB, and even if they survive the IPR, plaintiffs are on notice to really drill down their contentions of infringement deep into physical implementation.
 In such situations, while the number of software cases has decreased, the importance of a detailed source code review has increased in the software, telecom and other software-relevant cases that do survive the IPR.

-Hosting and conducting a source code review can be expensive on more than one dimensions: time, cost and security.
+It can be expensive on more than one dimension: time, cost and security.
 For a number of modern corporations such as Google, Uber and Facebook their real business value lies in their source code.
 Any theft that lands the crucial algorithms in the hands of competition can become an existential threat.
 Similarly, with an increasing amount of our identity (and finances) now online, a theft of source code also represents a general security risk that can in turn lead to theft of personal information of consumers.
 Outside counsel must therefore assure an even greater sensitivity and responsibility when source code needs to be produced or reviewed in a case.
-Additionally, clients reasonably want to cut litigation costs, presenting a yet another constraint that attorneys need to balance during the process.
+Additionally, clients reasonably want to cut litigation costs, presenting yet another constraint that attorneys need to balance during the process.

 Beyond the security risk, source code presents unique intricacies that necessitate extra diligence: